Sgitario/kjar-examples/BAPL-1531/README.md

 ## Steps

 - Compile and package artifacts
-- Run in Integration Test (PENDING)
-- Run into a standalone kie server (TODO)
+- Run into a standalone kie server using Docker
 - Run into Openshift (TODO)

 ## Solutions

-There are two approaches to create the FatJar output:

-###Using a project Maven repository
+###Approach 1: Using a project Maven repository

 This approach will make use of the next Maven plugins to create the Maven repository in offline mode: